Khalil-hacene/Mini-Project/README.md

 11. **Contact Book** – Add, view, and delete contacts via CLI
 12. **To-Do List** – Manage daily tasks from the terminal
 13. **Student Management System (CLI)** – Add, update, search, and delete student records
-14. **Transaction Analyzer** - A Python program to track and analyze financial transactions, showing totals, averages, and largest deposits/withdrawals.
+14. **Transaction Analyzer** - Program to track and analyze financial transactions, showing totals, averages, and largest deposits/withdrawals.
-15. **Star Wars API** - A Python program to fetch and display data from the Star Wars API.
+15. **Star Wars API** - Program to fetch and display data from the Star Wars API.
 Users can choose categories like people or planets, and it lists the names of the retrieved entities.